ccmvumc/garjus/README.md

 access these data in REDCap or XNAT in python or CLI, we use Garjus in between.
 Creating a Garjus instance means setting up the interfaces with XNAT/REDCap.

+Garjus can be utlized in python scripts or via the command-line interface.

+### using garjus in python

 The main Garjus class provides these data access methods that all return a Pandas DataFrame: